Natural Options that Reverse Symptoms

 “Yes, I need to take medications now.”

-Everyone you talk with this day, listen to yourself giving all the reasons and arguments why it will be a great idea for you to start taking medications.
+Everyone you talk with this day including yourself, offer all the reasons and arguments why it will be a great idea for you to start taking medications.
 No criticism is allowed.
 All discussion throughout the day with anyone you talk with is about the advantages of taking medications.

 Day Two

 Reverse the position.
-Devote the entire day talking about the negatives with your friends and loved ones.
-(This is not your only work this day.
-It just focuses the discussions you have with your friends).
+Devote the entire day talking about the negatives with your friends and loved ones and yourself (This is not your only work this day.
+It just focuses the discussions you have with your friends and family).
 Everything that comes out of your mouth is about the negatives.
 Talk about all the reasons why it will be a stupid idea to start taking medications.

 Day Three: